mui/toolpad/docs/data/toolpad/studio/how-to-guides/delete-grid-row.md

 <p class="description">You can add a delete functionality to the data grid in minutes.</p>

-We can add a delete button to a data grid connected to any REST API, like so:
+You can add a delete button to a data grid connected to any REST API, like so:

 {{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/studio/how-to-guides/delete-grid-row/delete-button.png", "alt": "Data grid with delete", "caption": "A data grid with a Delete button" }}

 ## Adding a delete query

-1. First, we must add a query to delete a row.
-For this example, we're using an API which allows sending `DELETE` requests to `/customers/id`, so we can go ahead with creating an HTTP Request query.
+1. First, you must add a query to delete a row.
+For this example, we're using an API which allows sending `DELETE` requests to `/customers/id`, so you can go ahead with creating an HTTP Request query.

 {{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/studio/how-to-guides/delete-grid-row/add-delete-query.png", "alt": "Adding an HTTP Request query", "caption": "Adding an HTTP Request query", "indent": 1 }}

-2. Since this is a destructive action, it's important that we set the **mode** of this query to manual.
+2. Since this is a destructive action, it's important that you set the **mode** of this query to manual.
 Select **Only fetch on manual action** in the mode menu.

-3. To add the `id` in the request URL, we can add an `id` parameter to the query and bind it to the following JavaScript expression:
+3. To add the `id` in the request URL, you can add an `id` parameter to the query and bind it to the following JavaScript expression:

    ```js
    dataGrid.selection?.['ID'];